 - Flexibility and resources needed to accomplish assigned tasks.
+District collection and dissemination of data for informed decision making.

 - Shared responsibility for outcomes.

 - Praise and recognition for their work.

 - Support for change and innovation.

 - Access to leadership opportunities.

 - Establishment of Tuesday/Wednesday College meetings and Thursday/Friday District meetings, unless necessitated by unusual circumstances.

-- The Board of Trustees set their annual calendar.